alces-software/alces-cloud-docs/docs/docs/starter/access-linux.md

 === "GUI"
-    For users wishing to access Alces Cloud via a GUI (using Openstack Horizon) then we provide a secure VPN in order for you to access this service.
+    For users wishing to access Alces Cloud via a GUI (using Openstack Horizo), users must first connect to the Alces Cloud VPN service.

     ## Secure VPN
     To connect to this, SSH to the login node as above and copy the `cloudvpn.conf` file available in your home directory to your local machine.
 This can be done using the `scp` command.